platipy/platipy/pong.rst

         :linenos:
         :emphasize-lines: 43-62, 99-100

 Next, we'll have the ball collide with the two paddles.
-We'll make another method on the `Ball` class called `collide_paddle`, and we'll have it take a sprite.
-It will check for collisions using a the `Rect.collide_rect` method for rects, and flip the ball's x coordinate if it collides.
-In our Scene's `update` method, we'll then need to call this on the sprite, giving it the paddles.
+We'll make another method in the `Ball` class called `collide_paddle`, and we'll have it take in a Sprite.
+It will check for collisions using the `Rect.collide_rect` method for rects, and flip the ball's x coordinate if it collides.
+We'll call `collide_paddle` in our Scene's `update` method, giving it the paddles.

 .. topic:: pong.py

     .. literalinclude:: pong/8/pong.py
         :linenos:
         :emphasize-lines: 122-123, 64-66

 Animation